 What other channels did they express these views previously?
 Something has not worked in existing processes if this employee has not felt listened to earlier.

-Ideally, it’s important for organisations to identify and address issues before they arise in this way and become reasons for employees ultimately leaving.
+Ideally, it’s important for organizations to identify and address issues before they arise in this way and become reasons for employees ultimately leaving.

-Not only that, it can help you to strike a positive final impression, so long as it’s timely.
+Not only that, but it can also help you to strike a positive final impression, so long as it’s timely.